 Your clients could include babies and children, people with physical impairments, people who are adjusting to life after a serious injury or illness, people with learning disabilities, people with mental health conditions, older people or those with life limiting illnesses.
 Occupational therapists also work with families, carers, and people around the individual to provide holistic support.

-Sofie Cooper, BSc (Hons) Occupational Therapy
+Victoria Stewart, BSc (Hons) Occupational Therapy Accelerated

 How do I become an occupational therapist?

-We are also proud to be the only higher education provider within the UK that offers an accelerated 2-year route, the BSc (Hons) Occupational Therapy Accelerated degree, which means you can obtain your degree faster.
+At the University of Sunderland, we are proud to be the only higher education provider within the UK that offers an accelerated 2-year route, the BSc (Hons) Occupational Therapy Accelerated degree, which means you can obtain your degree faster.
 Find out more about the accelerated occupational therapy route.

 Upon successful completion of our courses, you'll be eligible to apply for registration with the Health and Care Professions Council (HCPC) as a Graduate Occupational Therapist and can apply for professional membership of the professional body the Royal College of Occupational Therapists.
-Find out more about the application process for occupational therapy and our other allied health professions courses.
+Find out more about the application process for occupational therapy accelerated and our other allied health professions courses.

 Why study occupational therapy at Sunderland?